Posted: 11/21/17 | November 21st, 2017 (Updated 8/2020 with additional resources)

 Two years ago, I wrote about how privileged and lucky we are to be able to travel the world.
-No matter our circumstances, we are doing something most of the world will never get a chance to do.
+No matter our circumstances or our budget, the fact that we are traveling at all we are doing something most of the world will never get a chance to do.
 Most people never leave their own country, let alone their continent.

 In the “quit your job to travel the world” cheerleading that happens so often on travel websites (including this one), we often forget that it’s not easy for everyone.